 Check the Ceiling

-Before shopping for high bay lighting, you need to check the ceiling height.
+Before shopping for high bay lighting or industrial lights, you need to check the ceiling height.
 High bay fixtures are intended for ceilings higher than 20 feet from the ground.
 This type of light fixture is designed to offer concentrated illumination that is powerful enough to reach down to the floor from greater distances.
 If your ceiling doesn’t require the power of high bays, you run the risk of over-lighting or flooding the area which causes an unpleasant environment and strain on the eyes.
 Always check that your ceiling requires high bay light fixtures before you start shopping.

 Consider High Bay LED Lights